 Jewish Quarter Free Tour

-At 11 am we'll meet in the Great Synagogue of Budapest, the second largest in the world, and begin a tour around the Hungarian capital's Jewish quarter.
+At the scheduled time, we'll meet at Mádach imre Tér in Budapest and begin a tour around the Hungarian capital's Jewish quarter.

 Next, we'll go to the Carl Lutz Memorial.
 Did you know that Carl Lutz helped hundreds of Jews in Budapest to escape? it was the largest rescue operation of Jews during the Second World War.
 The sculpture was created to always remember the important Swiss diplomat.